-Current: Rx medicinal product may not be reimbursed if it has an OTC equivalent, unless it requires use of more than 30 days in a specific clinical condition.
+Current: Rx medicinal product may not be reimbursed if it has an OTC equivalent unless it requires use for more than 30 days in a specific clinical condition.

 Draft: Exclusion from reimbursement of Rx medicinal products having an OTC equivalent of the same MAH or its parent or subsidiary, regardless of the length of treatment.
-This means that if the Draft comes into force in its current shape it will have an impact on certain medicinal products, therefore it is not welcomed by pharmaceutical companies.